digital-land/digital-land/content/guidance/developer-contributions/create-your-csv-files.md

 If the developer has agreed a non-financial contribution you should quantify that here (eg enter 100 if that many affordable housing units have been promised, 2 for 2 public playgrounds etc).

 {{% inset-text %}}
-Date fields refer to the recording of the data rather than when agreements come into effect or end – read our data principles on dates for more information.
+Read our data principles for more information on dates.
 {{% /inset-text %}}

 {{% /col-guidance %}}

 {{% col-guidance name="entry-date" %}}
-Enter the date the agreement was 'signed and sealed', in the format `yyyy-mm-dd`.
-For 1 February 2019, for example, you should enter `2019-02-01`.
+Enter the date that you record this data (for example today's date), in the format yyyy-mm-dd.
+For 1 February 2019, for example, you should enter 2019-02-01.
 {{% /col-guidance %}}

 {{% col-guidance name="start-date" %}}
+For section 106 obligations, enter the date the agreement was ‘signed and sealed’.
+For CIL, enter the date the demand notice was issued.

-This will be the same as the entry-date unless the original agreement is superseded by a new version (for example a deed of variation).
-If so, enter the date the new version was agreed, in the same format as the entry-date column.
+If the original section 106 agreement or CIL demand notice is superseded by a new version (for example a deed of variation), enter the date on which the new version was agreed.

+Enter the date in the same format  as the entry-date column.

 {{% /col-guidance %}}

 {{% col-guidance name="end-date" %}}
-Leave this blank if this version of the agreement hasn’t been superseded by a new one.
+Leave this blank if this version of the section 106 agreement or CIL demand notice has not been superseded by a new one.
 If it has, enter the last day this version was in effect, in the same format as the entry-date column.
 {{% /col-guidance %}}

 ***